 A primary finding that suggests an organic cause in neonates is constipation from birth; those who have had a normal bowel movement are unlikely to have a significant structural disorder.

-In older children, clues to an organic cause include constitutional symptoms (particularly weight loss, fever, or vomiting), poor growth (decreasing percentile on growth charts), an overall ill appearance, and any focal abnormalities detected during examination (see Table 15: Approach to the Care of Normal Infants and Children: Organic Causes of Constipation in Infants and Children).
-A well-appearing child who has no other complaints besides constipation, who is not on any constipating drugs, and who has a normal examination likely has a functional disorder.
+In older children, clues to an organic cause include constitutional symptoms (particularly weight loss, fever, or vomiting), poor growth (decreasing percentile on growth charts), an overall ill appearance, and any focal abnormalities detected during examination (see see Organic Causes of Constipation in Infants and Children).
+A well-appearing child who has no other complaints besides constipation, who is not taking any constipating drugs, and who has a normal examination likely has a functional disorder.

 For patients whose histories are consistent with functional constipation, no tests are needed unless there is no response to conventional treatment.
 An abdominal x-ray should be done if patients have been unresponsive to treatment or an organic cause is suspected.
-Tests for organic causes should be done based on the history and physical examination (see Table 15: Approach to the Care of Normal Infants and Children: Organic Causes of Constipation in Infants and Children):
+Tests for organic causes should be done based on the history and physical examination (see see Organic Causes of Constipation in Infants and Children):